Thousands enter to win tour of Portland’s sewage treatment plant

 PORTLAND, Ore.
-(KOIN) — More than 300,000 fliers were mailed out to Portlanders on Jan.
-21 with a curious offer: A chance to win a tour of the city’s sewage treatment plant.
+(KOIN) – Last week, more than 300,000 fliers were mailed out to residents of Portland, Oregon, with a curious offer: a chance to win a tour of the city’s sewage treatment plant.

 “Ever wonder what happens to what you flush?” the flier asks.
 “Enter to win a tour of the city’s main wastewater treatment plant and see for yourself.”

-The contest presented by the Portland Bureau of Environmental Services in its annual mailer is in fact real.
-Bureau spokesperson Diane Dulken confirmed with KOIN 6 that, like Willy Wonka’s chocolate factory, 10 lucky Portland residents will be invited inside the Columbia Boulevard Wastewater Treatment Plant in North Portland in the spring of 2023.
+The contest presented by the Portland Bureau of Environmental Services in its annual mailer is, in fact, real.
+Bureau spokesperson Diane Dulken confirmed that, like Willy Wonka’s chocolate factory, 10 lucky Portland residents will be invited inside the Columbia Boulevard Wastewater Treatment Plant in North Portland in the spring of 2023.

 “Quite frankly, we’ve been pleased by the response,” Dulken said.
 “People are interested in a behind-the-scenes look of how we clean up that dirty water.”